programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/ldap/_index.en.md

 When enabled and configured, LDAP is used as an additional authentication method when the username and password are entered.
 LDAP is basically tried after easydb's own authentication and is only used if there is no easydb user with the given name.

+> HINT: Please check your easydb contract, whether you have licensed "authentication" to link easydb to single-sign-on and authentication systems (e.g. LDAP).

 [LDAP Referrals](https://tools.ietf.org/html/rfc4511#section-4.1.10) are currently not supported.
 If the configured server can't supply the information, it won't be found.

 ## Variables